norpactech/featherweight_auth/README.md

 # featherweight_login
-Login and obtain a token for use with the MySQL REST API
+Login and obtain a token for use with the MySQL REST API Service (MRS)